syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/06.images/docs.en.md

 !!!
 Debian Buster image provided by Debian community has a bug that causes loss of networking !!! in virtual machine after 24 hours.
 See section "Known issues with public images" below.

 !!!
-Debian Bullseye has no cryptographic signature.
-Because it cannot be verified to be authentic, !!! we don't publish this image.
+Debian Bullseye and Bookworm have no cryptographic signature provided.
+Because they cannot be !!! verified to be authentic, we don't publish these images.
+!!!
+See <a href="#uploading-images">Uploading images</a> for an alternative.

 ### Public image lifecycle